Echo545/SoilPercolation/README.md

 We discovered this great web-based Arduino emulator called *Wokwi*.
 You will need an account to have access to all the features (particularly with use of the SD card), but even without registering it can still be helpful in debugging your code.

-You may notice the code running on the emulator is not totally in sync with this git repo.
+You may notice the code running on the emulator is not totally in sync with this git repository.
 Checkout the branch called `virtual` for a version of the project code made to run on the Wokwi platform.

 Checkout the project link [here](https://wokwi.com/projects/330306268263613010)